refaat31/refaat31.github.io/_tabs/about.md

 ## Therap

 My journey with Therap (BD) Ltd. started on the 1st of September, 2022.
+Check out my work card <a href="https://therapbd.com/employee-profile/?userId=0f72bv" target="_blank">here</a>.

 Therap is a US-based software company providing software as a service (SaaS) to governments and private organizations that provide services to people with intellectual and developmental disabilities.

 I work in the Billing Team as a Software QA Engineer.
 Some of the things that I do: